 Bannerman Brew Co.
 While the focus here is more on the brewery, they do serve deadly nachos and other yummy appy-style dishes.
 It’s a great spot for beers and bites with pals.

-Some restaurants that we’ve yet to try but have heard amazing reviews about include Terra (in the Alt Hotel), Mussels on the Corner, Oliver’s, No. 4 Restaurant and Bar, and Raymond’s.
+Some restaurants that we’ve yet to try but have heard amazing reviews about include Terre (in the Alt Hotel), Mussels on the Corner, Oliver’s, No. 4 Restaurant and Bar, and Raymond’s.
 Let us know which restaurants we’ve missed and check back frequently for updates!